SPEC to award $100,000 in scholarships

 An independent scholarship committee reviews each application and selects the co-op’s scholarship recipients based on leadership abilities, community involvement, academic achievement and financial need.

 The scholarships are paid through the San Patricio Electric Education Trust, which was established by SPEC in 1999 to provide area students with financial assistance to continue their education goals.
-Since its inception, the fund has awarded more than $1.1 million in scholarships.
+Since its inception, the fund has awarded more than $1.1 million in scholarships to area students.

 The deadline to apply is April 1.
 Applications can be found online at www.SanPatricioElectric.org/Scholarship.